plicease/App-clad/README.md

 The old key (now deprecated) `clusters` is also recognized, if `cluster` is not specified.
 This deprecated key will be removed on or after January 31 2016.

+You can use a single hostname not in the `cluster` section to specify a cluster of one host, so long as it is a legal hostname understood by `ssh`.

 ## alias

 Hash of aliases.
 This is a useful place to specify common shortcuts.
 The values